 Mothering Marshmallow

-This plant is an easy growing tall perennial that blooms pale pink blossoms in late spring to early summer.
+The plant is an easy-growing, tall perennial that blooms pale pink blossoms in late spring to early summer.
 The fresh young leaves and whole seed pods are edible.
-In countries where crop failures bring famine, marshmallow (and the mallows in general), is an important food for subsistence.
+In countries where crop failures bring famine, marshmallow (and mallow plants in general) can be an important subsistence food.

-Both the leaves and root are also used as soothing agents in traditional herbalism.
-The leaves, flowers, and whole plant have milder properties and can be used interchangeably.
-Most often, however, the plant’s roots are used as the main source of medicine.
-Mallow roots are the most potent medicinally and contain 25%-40% mucilage (the active soothing agent) in the fall.
+Both the leaves and roots serve as soothing agents in traditional herbalism.
+The leaves, flowers, and rest of the plant have milder properties, and can be used interchangeably.
+Most often, however, the plant’s roots provide the main source of medicine.
+Mallow roots contain 25%-40% mucilage (the active soothing agent) in the fall.
 Herbalists rely on marshmallow root for subduing inflammation and irritation of the esophagus, stomach and intestines, and urinary and respiratory organs.
-Drinking marshmallow coats the stomach lining with its mucilage and has a relaxing effect on the body’s internal passages.
+Drinking marshmallow coats the stomach lining with its mucilage, and has a relaxing effect on the body’s internal passages.

 Marshmallow Goodness

-Marshmallow root was historically used in – guess what – the first marshmallows!
+Marshmallow root was historically used in—you guessed it—the first marshmallows!
 The first marshmallow-like dessert originated in France.
-The sweet concoction mixed marshmallow root, rose water and meringue.
-Today, an authentic French confectioner’s paste, pâté de guimauve, is still made from the roots of the marshmallow.
+The sweet concoction mixed marshmallow root, rose water, and meringue.
+Today, French confectioners still make a paste, pâté de guimauve, from the roots of the marshmallow.

 Our Teas with Marshmallow

-We love to blend with marshmallow root, as it offers a smooth, unobtrusive taste and wonderful health benefits.
-Our Sweet Rhapsody, Follow Your Bliss, No Thyme for Cold & Flu, and Zen Cleanse feature this soothing root.
-Marshmallow root brings a malty sweetness, making it well suited for our herbal concoctions.
+We love to blend with marshmallow root; it offers both a smooth, unobtrusive taste, and wonderful health benefits.
+Our Sun-Kissed Huckleberry, Sweet Rhapsody, Follow Your Bliss, No Thyme for Cold & Flu, and finally Zen Cleanse feature this soothing root.
+Marshmallow brings a malty sweetness, making it well suited for our herbal concoctions.
 Truly, nothing says “mellow” like marshmallow.

 References: